Cyanotype: Herschel's formula and method

 In a typical procedure, equal volumes of an 8.1% (w/v) solution of potassium ferricyanide and a 20% solution of ferric ammonium citrate are mixed.
 The overall contrast of the sensitizer solution can be increased with the addition of about 6 drops of 1% (w/v) solution potassium dichromate for every 2 ml of sensitizer solution.

 This mildly photosensitive solution is then applied to a receptive surface (such as paper or cloth) and allowed to dry in a dark place.
 Cyanotypes can be printed on any support capable of soaking up the iron solution.
 Although watercolor paper is a preferred medium, cotton, wool, anodized aluminium, and even gelatin sizing on nonporous surfaces have been used.
 Care should be taken to avoid alkaline-buffered papers, which degrade the image over time.

 An image can be produced by exposing sensitised paper to a source of ultraviolet (UV) light (such as sunlight) as a contact print.
 The combination of UV light and the citrate reduces the iron(III) to iron(II).
 This is followed by a complex reaction of the iron(II) with ferricyanide.
 The result is an insoluble, blue pigment (ferric ferrocyanide) known as Prussian blue.
 The exposure time varies widely, from a few seconds in strong direct sunlight, to 10–20 minute exposures on a dull day.

 After exposure, the paper is developed by washing in cold, running water; the water-soluble iron(III) salts are washed away.
 The parts that were exposed to UV turn blue as the water-insoluble Prussian blue pigment remains in the paper, which gives the print its typical blue color.
+An acidified rinse using citric acid or vinegar is sometimes used after exposure to help clear residual unexposed ferric compounds, reducing staining and improving highlight separation.
 The blue color darkens upon drying.